mahi397/sick-fits/frontend/notes.md

-c. custom html document layout - `pages/_document.js` need a custom doc to do custom html attributes and the ability to stick our css inside of the head
+c. custom html document layout - `pages/_document.js` need a custom doc to do custom html attributes and the ability to stick our css inside of the head Correction -- it should be called `Document` not MyDocument!!